🔖

 Code: LPR · Company: Local Promo Rate · Discount: Varies · Region: Varies

-If asked for proof, bring: Business card (usually enough).
+Proof of eligibility to bring if asked: Business card (usually enough).
 Verification is more common in: Japan · China · Middle East.

 Traveler Reports